WuKaiYi/iAvatar/README.md

 ## Deployment Architecture

-The iAvatar platform can be deployed in various configurations:
+The LearningVerse platform can be deployed in various configurations:

 - **Standalone Application**: All components run locally on the user's device
 - **Client-Server**: Core processing happens on the server, with clients handling rendering and input